 ‘Ike Loa Academy

-‘IKE LOA ACADEMY APPLICATIONS WILL BE AVAILABLE IN SUMMER OF 2017.
+‘IKE LOA ACADEMY APPLICATIONS WILL BE AVAILABLE IN LATE SUMMER:

 This program is designed and facilitated by Erlinda Borges

 The purpose of this program is to provide students an opportunity to make good life choices, decisions and skills through a series of activities and assist them in preparing for college and/or a career.

 October 09 & 10 Aloha Etiquette

 Monday & Tuesday Lifeplan – A Journey of Choices, Decisions, and Consequences 16 Personalities